MarineLasbleis/GrowYourIC/README.md

 not yet implemented

-For now, the code does not provide "seismic observations", but we try to match the seismic observations with the spatial repartition of a proxy which has a physical meaning (can be: age of material, deformation of material, etc.)
+For now, the code does not provide "seismic observations" (=seismic velocity and/or seismic residuals), but we try to match the seismic observations with the spatial repartition of a proxy which has a physical meaning (can be: age of material, deformation of material, etc.)